Haga clic aquí para ver la versión en español de este artículo:

 By Carlito Rovira

-On October 30, 1950 (70 Years ago) an armed battle took place in the municipality of Jayuya which spread throughout Puerto Rico.
+On October 30, 1950 (72 Years ago) an armed battle took place in the municipality of Jayuya which spread throughout Puerto Rico.
 It became known as the Jayuya Uprising.
-It is an event in recent Puerto Rican history which bourgeois historians and apologists for U.S. colonialism would prefer to dilute or completely erase.
+It is an event in Puerto Rico which bourgeois apologists for U.S. colonialism would prefer to dilute or completely erase from history.

 Men and women determined to bring about an independent Puerto Rican republic carried out daring armed confrontations with U.S.-trained police and the National Guard.
 The fury that ensued was due to U.S. colonial policy, which began with the 1898 military invasion.
 Leading up to October 1950 the U.S. colonizers were putting in place a brutal plan to crush the independence movement and all expressions of anti-colonialism.